IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 An Authorization Client that supports this option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

-Authorization Servers declaring the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
+Authorization Servers supporting the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
 This information includes endpoint locations, supported authentication grants and signing key materials.

-Resource Servers declaring the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.
+Resource Servers supporting the Authorization Server Metadata option SHALL have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

 ### 34.2.2 JWT Token Option